St. Fachtna of Ross, monastic school and pilgrim centre – 13th August

 St. Colum Cille; the dove of Iona – 9th June

 St. Colum Cille is one of the three Patron Saints of Ireland.
-He was born at Garten, Donegal in Ulster, 7th December, 521.
+He was born at Garten, Tyrconnell in Ulster, 7th December, 521.
 Colum Cille was from the noble O’Donnell Clan.
 His father was Fedhlimdh (Irish for Phillip) and his mother was Eithne, of Leinster nobility.
 Fedhlimdh’s father was Felimy, whose grandfather was great King Niall, who was dubbed Niall of the Nine Hostages.
 King Niall kidnapped St. Patrick along with his sisters Lupita and Dererca and a host of other victims from Armoric Britain.
-Colm Cille’s baptismal name was Chiomhthainn (Chriffin) but he became known as Colum, which signifies a dove.
+Colm Cille’s baptismal name was Criomhthainn (meaning ‘fox’,) but he became known as Colum, which signifies a dove.
 His name was further adjusted becoming Colum-cille, meaning “dove of the Church”.

 When he attained a foundational level of education, he entered St. Finnian’s monastary of Movilla in Co.
-Down.
-Finnian had once upon a time studied under St. Colman of Dromore.
+Down, (then part of the Dalriada kingdom).
 At Movilla, Colum Cille’s sanctity began to manifest itself by miracles, and he also received his ordination to diaconate.
 Traditions attests through the writings of St. Eunan, (Adamnan) that by Colum Cille’s prayers, he converted water into wine, for the Holy Sacrifice of the Mass (Adam., II, i).
 St. Columba was also tall and dignified.
 St. Eunan further says: “He was angelic in appearance, graceful in speech, holy in work” (Praef., II).
 His voice was strong, sweet, and sonorous capable at times of being heard at a great distance.

 From Movilla, Colum Cille travelled southwards into Leinster, and he became a pupil of an aged bard named Gemman for a while.
 He later entered the monastery of Finnian of Clonard, and became one those twelve Clonard disciples.
 These twelve subsequently became known as the Twelve Apostles of Ireland.
 It was around this time, he was ordained a priest by Bishop Etchen of Clonfad.
 Colum Cille founded several important monasteries, including at places like Derry, and Durrow.